Your group’s goal is to shake the hands of every person while observing two rules:

 Practical Leadership Tips

-Alter Shake is a challenging problem-solving activity that has sometimes resulted in groups shutting down, losing interest, or yearning to be doing something else.
+Alter Shake is a challenging problem-solving activity that has sometimes resulted in groups shutting down, losing interest or yearning to be doing something else.
 Therefore, it’s not for everyone, so consider your sequence and the abilities of your group before you launch into it.
 That said, for the right group, the experience of solving this problem and the discoveries it may present can be profound.
-Take a look at the Health & Wellness Programming tab for more.
+Take a look at the Social-Emotional Learning & Health & Wellness Programming tabs for more.

 Most groups have successfully solved the problem by accepting a truly alternate handshake.
 That is, the right hand of one person shaking the left hand of another person, thumbs oriented in opposing directions (one up, one down.)